csebooks/ds-algorithms/content.en/amortized-analysis/_index.md

 Nevertheless, it seems that this scheme will not work, because T2 is not necessarily leftist.However, it is easy to reinstate the leftist heap property by using two observations:

-- Only nodes on the path from p to the root of T2 can be in violation of the leftist heap property; these can be fixed by swapping children.
+- Only nodes on the path from p to the root of T2 can be in violation of the leftist heap property these can be fixed by swapping children.

 - Since the maximum right path length has at most log(n + 1) nodes, we only need to check the first log(n + 1) nodes on the path from p to the root of T2.
-Figure 11.13

-shows H1 and T2 after T2 is converted to a leftist heap.
+Figure 11.13 shows H1 and T2 after T2 is converted to a leftist heap.

 ![Alt text](fig11.13.png)
 **Figure 11.13 T2 converted to the leftist heap H2**